darrinjmajocha/room-checks/README.md

 ## Text format

-The copyable text is tab-separated and contains these five columns:
+The copyable text is tab-separated, does not include a header row, and contains these five columns:

 1. Building Name
 2. Room Number